 Lastly, make sure to upload great pictures, lifestyle shots of your product in use, pictures and videos about your brand, but don’t forget about the search terms you’d like to rank for.

-Don’t load up on keywords, still keep everything written for a normal human being, but don’t forget to add the descriptive keywords for which you’d like to improve your rankings.
+Don’t load up on keywords.
+Keep everything written for a normal human being, but with that said, don’t forget to add the descriptive keywords for which you’d like to improve your rankings.

 Amazon storefront is a way that savvy 3rd-party Amazon sellers can get their products in front of more customers and more importantly, be able to tell the story of their brand to those customers.

-It’s just one of the many things you can do to find success and fulfillment with your Amazon business.
+It’s just one of the many things you can do to sell successfully on Amazon.com.